habi/TOMCAT/README.md

 ## snippets
 These are small chunks of code (like gists) to use for various useful tasks at the beamline.
 Some of the snippets (for convience) will be left on gist with hard links in the [README](README.md).
+The names of the files should be descriptive, otherwise just ask!

-### Touch, Reconstruct, Compress, and Send via Email (https://gist.github.com/kmader/451d84937014b75368db)
+### Touch, Reconstruct, Compress, and Send via Email
+- [These scripts](https://gist.github.com/kmader/451d84937014b75368db) can be used to
+  - `touch` (prevent deletion)
-These scripts can be used to touch (prevent deletion), perform reconstruction (using standard parameters), compress (into a single tar archive with up to 10x size improvements), and send using the Cifex system of ETH (up to 300GB/day, requires ETH login for sender but not reciever).
+  - perform reconstruction (using standard parameters)
+  - compress (into a single tar archive with up to 10x size improvements), and
+  - send the files using the [CIFEX system of the ETHZ](https://cifex.ethz.ch/) (up to 300GB/day, requires ETH login for sender (but not reciever)).